dohmeid/my-note-keeper/README.md

 -----
 ### :dart: Features
-- Each note has: a title, Content, a creation date.
+- Each note has: a title, content, a creation date.
 - The app implements the following endpoints:
     - **`GET /notes`**: Retrieve all notes.
     - **`POST /notes`**: Add a new note.